dakujem/tiny/readme.md

 > :bulb:
 >
-> Note: This is just a draft of such a toolkit / thoughts on the topic
+> Note: This is currenty just a draft of such a toolkit / thoughts on the topic

+The idea is to conform to Uncle Bob's **Clean Architecture** without sacrificing the ease of use of an ORM.

+Simply put, to fetch a related entity, the current entity must not be required to know anything about *how* the related entity should be fetched.
+In fact, it should not even care.

+As a result, the underlying implementation of storage or data retrieval can change without the need to modify anything in the application's internal (business) logic and the entities can be used across multiplne application layers without breaking the *dependency rule*.

+## Implementation

 ### Reference

 - `deref()` should be implemented using a customisable callback

 ### CollectionReference